Macrometacorp/docs/docs/cep/reference/extensions/mappers/csv.md

 The output will be produced output as follows:`GDN,100,55.6` If header is true and delimiter is "-", then the output will be as
 follows:
-symbol-price-volume GDN-55.6-100 < OS supported line separator />
+symbol-price-volume GDN-55.6-100<OS supported line separator>

-If event grouping is enabled, then the output is as follows:GDN-55.6-100 < OS supported line separator />GDN-55.6-100 < OS supported line separator />GDN-55.6-100 < OS supported line separator />
+If event grouping is enabled, then the output is as follows:GDN-55.6-100<OS supported line separator>GDN-55.6-100<OS supported line separator>GDN-55.6-100<OS supported line separator>

 ## csv (Source Mapper)